 Can I use running shoes to play pickleball?

 Pickleball and tennis shoes are built for the quick, frequent, and strong changes of direction the sports require.
-Pickleball and its multi-directional play is the complete opposite of the straight-line running competition requirements.
+Pickleball and its multi-directional play completely oppose the straight-line running competition requirements.
 The construction of the shoes is similarly opposite, so the answer to the question is you can, but you shouldn’t.

 How long do pickleball shoes last?

-That’s a loaded question–loaded with other questions that will affect your answer.
+That’s a loaded question with other questions that will affect your answer.
 How often do you play?
 Where do you play?
 How hard do you play?
 All of these can dramatically influence how long your pickleball shoes last.
-Manufacturers say their customers seem to replace shoes after 60 hours of pickleball competition.
-So, if you play once a week for a couple of hours, by that rule you’d be replacing your shoes twice a year.
+Check our article on how to know when to replace your shoes.

 Are tennis shoes good for pickleball?